pieroproietti/penguins-eggs/sourceforge/files/DEBS/testing/README.md

 This is the first implementation of cuckoo, based on dnsmasq.
 I would have liked to implement it interament in node, so far it has not been possible.

 Given the need to install the dnsmaq and pxelinux packages cuckoo is currently only available for Debian/Devuan/Ubuntu.
-I plan to externalize its compatibility to manjaro and Arch distributions soon.
+I plan to extend its compatibility to manjaro and Arch distributions soon.

+cuckoo since version eggs-9.2.5 september 2022, is capable to boot BIOS and UEFI machines, however due to a bug in [slim](https://github.com/rhboot/shim/issues/165) package, using ```sudo eggs cuckoo``` in dhcp-proxy version will not get the machines to boot.
+Instead, use: sudo eggs cuckoo --real.

 # TO DO

-* add UEFI capabilities
 * add Arch and manjaro compatibility